-The Manchester University Pharmacy Program does consider international students who have completed all prerequisite coursework at an accredited U.S. or Canadian institution.
+The Manchester University Pharmacy Program does consider international students who have completed all prerequisite coursework at an accredited institution.
 These applicants must meet all other minimum admissions requirements, as well as successful passing of the TOEFL or IELTS exam for students whose primary language of instruction is not English.